jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-It is now possible to customize the configuration of VMware GemFire logging using properties defined in a `spring-geode-logging.properties` file included on the Spring Boot application classpath.
+It is now possible to customize the configuration of [vmware-gemfire-name] logging using properties defined in a `spring-geode-logging.properties` file included on the Spring Boot application classpath.